Stonary-hzq/InteriorStyleHunter/README.md

 # InteriorStyleHunter
-AI technology to infer a favorite interior style based on any colorful pictures Full explaination for our project is presented in Final report.pdf :smile:
+AI technology to infer a favorite interior style based on any colorful pictures :smile:

 Contributor: Stonary-hzq, liukarlie